reidrac/pyglet-tiled-json-map/README.rst

 Changing the focus
 ^^^^^^^^^^^^^^^^^^

-If the map is larger than the are available to draw it, it is possible to specify which part of the map will be draw by using the `Map.set_focus(x, y)` method.
+If the map is larger than the area available to draw it, it is possible to specify which part of the map will be draw by using the `Map.set_focus(x, y)` method.